 While our free network is a great resource, our professional association unlocks a support system for government employees handling social media, for only $79/year.
-Hundreds of social media professionals in government belong to our professional association and you can join, too!
+Over 500 social media professionals in government belong to our professional association and you can join, too!

-Members have access to a membership directory to search, message and connect with social media peers in their area.
-Share challenges and lessons learned with social media professionals dealing with the same issues across the U.S.
+Members have access to a membership directory to search, message and connect with social media peers in their area, and a gated online community to share challenges and lessons learned with social media professionals dealing with the same issues across the U.S.

-Government Social Media is the first professional association for public sector social media professionals in the United States, founded by Government Social Media LLC in 2015!
+Government Social Media is the first professional association for public sector social media professionals, founded by Government Social Media LLC in 2015!
 GSM membership is guided by our Membership Guidebook, which clarifies the purpose, structure and operations of the association.

-We support local and state agencies, the United States Federal Government, regional government, academics and more.
+We support local and state agencies, the United States Federal Government, regional government, academics, Canada government agencies and more.
 Members can have any job title — it’s not limited to social media manager — but must be actively employed full/part-time (not as contractor or consultant), or be an elected or appointed official, at any of the following entities within the United States of America, including their departments, agencies, boards and commissions:

 "It's nice to have a community of welcoming professionals who know what you're going through in this niche business!"